jcbyte/watcherr3/README.md

 # <img src="public/icon/icon-512.png" height="40"> &nbsp;Watcherr3

-Web app to serve as your watchlist for current shows and films, helping you keep track of what you still want to watch and your progress.
+Web app to serve as your watchlist for current shows and films, helping you keep track of what you want to watch and your progress.

 ## Production Build